Elderly persons in Finland

-Persons moving to Finland from another Nordic country are entitled to the following benefits and services if they are registered as living permanently in the population register, i.e. their municipality of residence is in Finland.
-The municipality also assesses service needs.
-You can see more on population registration on the page Notifying a move and population registration in Finland.
+If you move to Finland from another Nordic country, you are entitled to the following services if you are registered as living permanently in Finland, i.e. your municipality of residence is in Finland.
+You can find more information about population registration on the page Notifying a move and population registration in Finland.

-There is also more information on the Info Norden pages on chronic illness, medicines and reimbursement for medicine expenses, falling ill and health care as well as on pensions in Finland.
+You can also find more information on Info Norden on medicines and reimbursement for medicine expenses, falling ill and healthcare as well as on pensions in Finland.

 The following are available:

 - Services in the home (assistance with everyday chores)

 - Home healthcare (healthcare and rehabilitation at home with a doctor’s referral)

 - Support services (for example meal, cleaning, shopping, safety and transport services)

 Informal care means nursing and care that is provided in the home by a carer who is a family member or other person close to the person being cared for who has made a family care agreement with the municipality.
 Find out more about informal care on the Association of Finnish Municipalities website.